Postgraduate Diploma in International Relations

 • Research and Administrative skills

-• Critical analysis skills
+• Critical thinking and analytical skills

-• Scientific methods competences
+• Scientific methods competencies

 • Cross-cultural awareness